SriniMaiya/Symmetric_Point_Cloud/README.md

 1. Clone the project `git@github.com:SriniMaiya/Symmetric_Point_Cloud.git`

+All the necessary utility functions and the point clouds are already in the repository.

   - Run `Kicker_Complete_SymmPlane.mlx` to detect the symmetry plane of the model.
   - Run `Kicker_InComplete_ICP_Registration.mlx` to perform a point cloud registeration using ICP registeration.
   - Run `Kicker_InComplete_Interpolation.mlx` to visualize the manual interpolation of the missing points.